jcqnly/data-structures-and-algorithms/Data_Structures/HashTables/README.md

 ---

 ## Acknowledgments
-Thanks to Jermain and Steph for walking through this together.
+Thanks to Mario for walking me through this.

 Thanks to [taylorjoshuaw](https://github.com/taylorjoshuaw)
 for this lovely README layout.